-The diagram I'm talking about comes in two parts.
-The first MVC diagram is very simple, and shows the symbols the authors used for Model, View, and Controller objects.
-Here's that diagram:
+The diagram I’m talking about comes in two parts.
+The first MVC diagram shows the symbols the authors use for Model, View, and Controller objects.
+Here’s that diagram:

 Personally, I just ignore the column on the right, and focus solely on the column on the left, but initially the right column may make the rules more clear.

 The left-side column of this diagram states the following MVC pattern rules:

 - View objects and Controller objects talk to each other.

 - Different Controller objects talk to each other.